Stefan-Saran/Fake-Youtube-views-Generator/README.md

 every refresh.
 And it also counts how many refreshes it did while it is active.

 There is not much to say.
 If you want to try it,feel free to download it and you need to have python installed to run this.
-Libraries you need to install in python are specified in a text file.
+Libraries that you need to install are specified in a text file.